kitft/funsearch/README.md

 - You can also pass in a model name from OpenAI or Anthropic, etc. If this doesn't work, have a look at models.py

 ## Running the search
-`funsearch runasync` takes two arguments:
+`funsearch runasync` takes two arguments and several options:

 1. `SPEC_FILE`: A Python module that provides the basis of the LLM prompt as well as the evaluation metric.
    - Example: See `examples/cap_set_spec.py`